SiddhantKapil/slantness_correction/readme.md

 # Deslant Cursive Images

 ## About
-Use it convert titled font images into straight font.
+Use it to deslant cursive font images into vetical font.
 Can be useful in OCR and segmenting words from sentence images

 ## Requirements
 Libraries required: